 I’m a designer and front-end developer interested in prototyping, designing, and building practical, purpose-driven digital products.
-Currently at Nava creating software that radically improves how our government serves people.
+Currently at Nava working with government agencies to improve their digital services.

 AWS Lambda functions to process videos and resize images.